SCCapstone/StyleMail/README.md

 How to run unit test:

-How to run behavioral test:
+How to run behavioral test: cd within the stylemail directory and run the command NPX WDIO

 # Authors